lwkchan/CV/README.md

 <img src="https://www.iconfinder.com/data/icons/free-social-icons/67/linkedin_circle_color-512.png" alt="linkedin" hspace="50" height="42" width="42"></a>
 </p>

-# Laura Chan
+# Laura Chan :female-technologist:

-I am a software developer at the Telegraph.
-Besides software, I also have a background in PR, media and academic Philosophy.
+:wave: Hello.
+I'm a software developer with six months' professional experience in Front End, but happy to sit anywhere in the stack.
+Besides software, I also have a background in PR and academic Philosophy.
 I love coding because I get to build meaningful tools, solve challenging problems and never stop learning!

+:computer: I enjoy working with JavaScript and its frameworks, including React, Redux,

 ## Background
 After graduating from university in 2016, I worked as a technology PR consultant.
-Although successful there, a deep fascination with technology and the idea of problem-solving motivated me to learn programming. (*To find out more, read my blogpost entitled '[Why I changed tack in my career and started coding](https://medium.com/@lwkchan/why-i-changed-tack-in-my-career-and-started-coding-ea6a8bcd0b4a)'.*) And so, I attended Makers Academy, a 12-week intensive course on software development, where I learned and practised principles of good software development.
+Although successful there, a deep fascination with technology and the idea of problem-solving motivated me to learn programming. (*To find out more, read my blogpost entitled '[Why I changed tack in my career and started coding](https://medium.com/@lwkchan/why-i-changed-tack-in-my-career-and-started-coding-ea6a8bcd0b4a)'.*)

+And so, in April 2018, I graduated from Makers Academy's 12-week course, and soon began working at the Telegraph.
+There, I was part of the team maintaining telegraph.co.uk and the new myTelegraph product, a personalised newsfeed for audiences.

 ## Projects